Yoga Therapy Training Program

 With a coherent assessment of function and structure, a clear and simple corrective pathway upon which to revitalize and integrate fundamental motor integrity, and method of testing the results of biomechanical intervention, the YT is equipped to adapt traditional asanas and vinyasas, as well as engineer new variations for client’s individual needs.

-2.2 Breathe Well Intensive: Pranamaya, Kriya and the Nature of Stress
+Year 2 Breathe Well: Pranamaya, Kriya and the Nature of Stress

 This intensive teaches the deep relationship between Prana and the major organ systems of the body.